ExpressLRS/Docs/docs/hardware/spi-receivers.md

 - press the bind button on the flight controller.
 - using the CLI, type in `set expresslrs_uid = 0`, press enter once, then save and reboot

-One the SPI receiver is in Bind Mode (indicated by two immediate blinks followed by a short pause), execute the [ExpressLRS](../quick-start/transmitters/lua-howto.md) lua script in your handset and press the `Bind` option.
+One the SPI receiver is in Bind Mode (indicated by two immediate blinks followed by a short pause), execute the [ExpressLRS lua script](../quick-start/transmitters/lua-howto.md) in your handset and press the `Bind` option.
 The RX and TX should be now bound (indicated by a SOLID LED on the Flight Controller).

-**Please mind the order, RX first, TX second.**
+!!! info "NOTE"
+    RX should be bound before TX.

 Video Tutorial (thanks to @JyeSmith):